Photo from Unsplash

 Morning

-Nevertheless I am continually with thee. — Ps 73:23
+Yet I am always with You; You hold my right hand. — Ps 73:23 BSB

-“Nevertheless,” as if, notwithstanding all the foolishness and ignorance which David had just been confessing to God, not one atom the less was it true and certain that David was saved and accepted, and that the blessing of being constantly in God’s presence was undoubtedly his.
-Fully conscious of his own lost estate, and of the deceitfulness and vileness of his nature—yet, by a glorious outburst of faith, he sings “nevertheless, I am continually with You.”
+"Nevertheless," as if, despite all the foolishness and ignorance David had just confessed to God, not one bit of it could cancel the truth that David was saved, accepted, and constantly in God’s presence.
+Fully aware of his own sinfulness, deceitfulness, and the vileness of his nature—David still bursts out in glorious faith, saying, “Nevertheless, I am continually with You.”

-Here is comfort for the tried and afflicted soul; vexed with the tempest within—look at the calm without.
-“Nevertheless” O say it in your heart, and take the peace it gives.
-“Nevertheless, I am continually with You.”
+Here is comfort for the soul vexed by inner storms—look at the calm assurance found in God’s presence.
+Say it in your heart, and let peace flood in: “Nevertheless, I am continually with You.”

 Evening

-This declaration involves the doctrine of election—there are some whom the Father gave to Christ.
-It involves the doctrine of effectual calling—these who are given, must and shall come; however stoutly they may set themselves against it—yet they shall be brought out of the darkness of sin—into God’s marvelous light.
-It teaches us the indispensable necessity of faith—for even those who are given to Christ are not saved except they come to Jesus.
-Even they must come, for there is no other way to heaven but by the door, Christ Jesus.
-All that the Father gives to our Redeemer, must come to Him, therefore none can come to heaven—except they come to Christ.
+This declaration highlights the doctrine of election: there are some whom the Father has given to Christ.
+It also reveals the power of effectual calling—those whom God has given must and will come to Christ.
+Even if they resist, they will be brought from the darkness of sin into the marvelous light of God.
+This emphasizes the absolute necessity of faith, for even those given to Christ are not saved unless they come to Him.
+They must come, for there is no other way to heaven except through Christ.
+Everyone given to Christ by the Father must come to Him, and no one can enter heaven without coming through Jesus.

-But how shall those whom God has chosen be known?
-By this result—that they do willingly and joyfully receive Christ, and come to Him with simple and sincere faith, resting upon Him as all their salvation and all their desire.
-Reader, have you thus come to Jesus?
+But how can we know those whom God has chosen?
+By the result: they willingly and joyfully come to Christ.
+They come with simple faith, resting on Him as their complete salvation.
+Dear reader, have you come to Jesus in this way?

 Morning and Evening - July 29